 Children from all age groups accompanied their parents and friends joined the activity, learned about various scientific phenomena.
 The fascinating and worth learning fun science activities were carried out for half an hour which addressed the basic science concepts of inertia, pressure difference, vacuum effect, breakage of polymer layer due to reaction of acid etc. The activities engaged all including children, parents and teachers in such a manner that they actively participated in it, attempted the tasks, asked questions and tried to explain the reasons behind the various science tricks.

-In the two-day festival, after fun science demonstrations students and their parents in the group of 3 or 4 made and tested the Tall tower with straws on the first day and Air powered vehicle on the second day.
+In the two-day festival, after fun science demonstrations students and their parents in the group of 3 or 4 made and tested the Tall tower with straws on the first day and an Air-powered vehicle on the second day.

 Parents along with their children engaged themselves in these worth learning and captivating hands-on activities, also visitors from all age groups from university fellows to the teachers enjoyed and dynamically participated in all.
-It had a very good impact and foster the interest of participants towards inquiry based learning and STEM education.
+It had a very good impact and foster the interest of participants in inquiry-based learning and STEM education.

 The activities and demonstrations were highly appreciated by all including participants children, parents, teachers and as well as members and organizers of ECOSF and Indus Cultural forum suggested that there should be more such activities in various other local and cultural festivals so that science can be promoted as a culture among all.